NickvisionApps/Spotlight/README.md

-[Depreciated} Nickvision has switched to development in C++/Gtkmm on Linux.
+[Depreciated] Nickvision has switched to development in C++/Gtkmm on Linux.
 Therefore, Windows-only applications, such as this one, will no longer be supported.

 # Nickvision Spotlight
  A utility for working with Windows Spotlight images